 While public email addresses certainly provide full public access in the event of a lawsuit, they expose sensitive public data to too much risk.
 A simple phishing scam that targets (publicly posted) district-based email addresses could give hackers access to all of the data and code on its server.
 Ransomware rackets could hold that confidential data hostage or corrupt code to freeze all district operations.

-A better solution is to conduct board communications by phone and on a board portal.
+A better solution is to conduct board communications within a board portal.
 Collaborative editing features bring focus to communications about a shared document, and a shared version of a document can even get updated instantaneously for all users once a change is made.

 Digital communications can boost a school board’s transparency astronomically.
 Rather than waiting for their state to mandate that open-meeting and open-record laws be extended to the digital domain, boards eager to bolster transparency are taking the bull by the horns.
 A board eager to engage citizens at a new level can follow the concrete steps charted by trailblazers in the field.
 Their next challenge will be a champagne problem: How can they harness all the energy and ideas that citizens are bringing to their doorstep?